pluralsight/guides/in-review/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 Once you have executed the Java application, Spring Boot will configure and start a [Tomcat](http://tomcat.apache.org/) server on port 8080, so you can access the application at <http://localhost:8080> and see the “It works” notification.

 How does it work?
 The previous class is just a minimal implementation of a web UI using Vaadin.
 It should extend `org.vaadin.ui.UI` and thus implement the `init` method.
-The `init` method is the starting point of the web application, kind of similar to how the `main` method in the `DemoApplication` class is the starting point of the Java application.
+The `init` method is the starting point of the web application, similar to the `main` method in `DemoApplication` class.

 The `WebUI` class also includes two annotations. `@SpringUI` allows Spring Framework to create instances of this class for us.
 We don’t need to instanciate it manually.
 Instead, it will be automatically discovered and new instances will be created when a new browser or browser tab points to the application’s URL.
 The `@Theme` annotation changes the overall look-and-feel of the application to the Valo theme.
-There are other themes available, such as `reindeer`, `chameleon`, and `runo` although those are not as modern and attractive as `valo`.
+There are other themes available, such as `reindeer`, `chameleon`, and `runo`, but those are not as modern and attractive as `valo`.

 There are [tons UI components](http://demo.vaadin.com/sampler) you can use to create a web UI in a similar way to how you would implement a desktop application using Swing or JavaFX.
 For example, you can use the `TextField`, `ComboBox`, `CheckBox`, and `Grid` classes and arrange them into a `VerticalLayout` or `HorizontalLayout`.